scottlafetra/ProjectHex/rules.md

 Unless otherwise stated, no troop can abandon a territory, that is, leave a territory without at least one troop to gaurd it.

+##Resurgance

+If a player ever has no controlled territory at the beginning of their turn, they may place their incoming troops on any one empty teritorry.

 ##Win Condition

 If at any time a player has 3 or more prestige, they win the game.